learn-co-curriculum/react-hooks-redux-data-flow/README.md

 ```

 That's pretty straightforward code.
 If the action's type property is the String
-`'counter/increment'` then go ahead and increment and return the new state.
+`'counter/increment'` then go ahead and increment the value of `count` and
+return the new state.

 The important piece of information we looked at to determine how to change the
 state was `action.type`.
 Actions always need a `type` property so the function
 knows what to do.
 If you can imagine a whole bunch of different actions that
-change the state in different ways, `'counter/decrement'`,
+change the state in different ways — `'counter/decrement'`,
-`'counter/incrementByTen'` and so on, it shouldn't be hard to see how that code
+`'counter/incrementByTen'` and so on — it shouldn't be hard to see how that code
 could become very messy with a bunch of `if`s and `else if`s.
 Instead, it is
 customary to use a `switch case` statement.